Cameroon888/Cameroon888.github.io/_projects/2024-05-03-that-travis.md

 ---
 layout: post
-title: "That Travis - In the Vastness of Landscape, Whatever Matters (2024)"
+title: "That Travis - In the Vastness of Landscape, Whatever Matters"
 date: 2024-05-03 00:01
 thumbnail: /images/projects/that-travis-whatever.jpeg
 author: